 Even companies that do create centralized management solutions for their people analytical data can still have difficulty transforming this information into usable results.
 In most cases, this can be attributed to the lack of investments.
 If your HR team lacks the skills and tools necessary to analyze the data collected for actionable insights, it will provide no real value to the company.

 5. Non-Specific HR Goals

 While HR analytics can play a very important role in the decision-making process, it is not an instant cure-all for all the company’s issues.
 Too often, HR teams try to solve all their issues, such as attrition, retention and quality of hire, all at once.
 Instead, focus on specific goals.
 For example, instead of focusing on high turnover rates, narrow the task down to why a specific position, such as accountants, has a high turnover rate by the fifth month.
 This will allow you to analyze tangible results that can make a real difference.

 6. Expertise Vs. Insight

 It’s important to understand that data analytics is just one tool.
 Certainly, years of HR experience, industry assumptions and best practices also should play a pivotal role when making decisions.
 All business decisions should be made based on a combination of industry expertise and data-driven insight.

 Understanding these primary hurdles to implementing HR analytics can help you avoid these pitfalls and develop an effective strategy.
 The important thing is to find tools necessary to properly collect, store and analyze vital workforce data you need to obtain clear, real-time results.
 This will enable you to make decisions that are ideal for the specifics of your company.

-With Hyphen’s pulse surveys and crowd-sourced, bottom-up employee conversations, we are helping HR departments overcome these hurdles to implementing people analytics.
+With Betterworks Engage’s pulse surveys and crowd-sourced, bottom-up employee conversations, we are helping HR departments overcome these hurdles to implementing people analytics.
 We’re helping companies easily identify segments where there might be issues and put in place measures to counteract and improve.